Laniella/git-for-professionals/Chapter4/chapter4_student_a.md

 ![Git log with commit](../img/log_4a_1.png)

 Let's add some data now.
-Download [this mouse litter size and weight data file](../data/litters.csv) and place it in the gfp-project folder.
+Download [this mouse litter size and weight data file](../data/litters.csv) and place it in the project folder.
 When you go back to Git Kraken, you should see a new //WIP entry above your previous commit.
 Clicking that WIP entry should bring up the following UI where you can stage the file.

 ![Stage data file](../img/wip_datafile_a.png)